Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Method

-\myparagraph{Text-prompting visual region features} We propose to extract visual region features through a text-prompting way \cite{kirillov2023segment,zhou2024text}, novelly avoiding explicit region detection.
-An attention mechanism is employed to extract the visual region features $F_{region}^{k}$ from the visual features $F_I$ through the guidance of textual features $F_T^k$.
+\myparagraph{Referring visual anatomical features} We propose to inject anatomical knowledge (text descriptions corresponding to 29 anatomical regions) through a referring way, avoiding explicit anatomical region detection.
+An attention mechanism is employed to extract the visual anatomical features $F_{region}^{k}$ from the visual features $F_I$ through the guidance of textual features $F_T^k$.
 Initially, we use \emph{cross-attention}, treating $F_I$ as the query and $F_{T}^{k}$ as both key and value, to facilitate their interaction.
-This process let $F_I$ perceive visual information pertinent to the textual information of the corresponding region.
-It is expressed as: $F_{CA}^k = CA(LN(F_I), F_{T}^{k}) + F_I$, where $CA(\cdot)$ represents the cross-attention operation and $LN(\cdot)$ the layer normalization.
+This process let $F_I$ perceive visual information pertinent to the textual information of the corresponding anatomical region.
+It is expressed as: $F_{CA}^k = \text{CA}(\text{LN}(F_I), F_{T}^{k}) + F_I$, where $\text{CA}(\cdot)$ represents the cross-attention operation and $LN(\cdot)$ the layer normalization.
 Subsequently, we apply a self-attention to $F_{CA}^k$ for enhancing its region-specific information.
-This step is described as: $F_{SA}^k = SA(LN(F_{CA}^k)) + F_{CA}^k$, where $SA(\cdot)$ represents self-attention operation.
-Finally, we introduce a feed-forward network to encode and further refine $F_{SA}^k$, denoted as: $F_{FFN}^k = FFN(LN(F_{SA}^k)) + F_{SA}^k$, where $FFN(\cdot)$ denotes feed-forward network.
-Note, $CA(\cdot)$, $SA(\cdot)$, and $FFN(\cdot)$ are components within a block, and by repeating this block multiple times (\eg 3), we ultimately obtain $F_{region}^k \in \mathbb{R}^{1 \times D}$.
-By processing all $K$ regions in parallel and concatenating their outputs, we obtain the final region features $F_{region} \in \mathbb{R}^{K \times D}$.
+This step is described as: $F_{SA}^k = \text{SA}(\text{LN}(F_{CA}^k)) + F_{CA}^k$, where $\text{SA}(\cdot)$ represents self-attention operation.
+Finally, we introduce a feed-forward network to encode and further refine $F_{SA}^k$, denoted as: $F_{FFN}^k = \text{FFN}(\text{LN}(F_{SA}^k)) + F_{SA}^k$, where $\text{FFN}(\cdot)$ denotes feed-forward network.
+Note, $\text{CA}(\cdot)$, $\text{SA}(\cdot)$, and $\text{FFN}(\cdot)$ are components within a block.
+By stacking multiple such blocks (\ie 3 blocks) and applying mean pooling along the token dimension, we ultimately obtain a compact anatomical region representation $F_{region}^k \in \mathbb{R}^{1 \times D}$.
+By processing all $K$ anatomical regions in parallel and concatenating their outputs, we obtain the final visual anatomical features $F_{region} \in \mathbb{R}^{K \times D}$.

-Considering that the image's global information can also benefit the model for report generation, we extract the global feature.
-To achieve this, we simply take the average of the $N$ extracted patch features along the token dimension and obtain the global feature, denoted by $F_{global} \in \mathbb{R}^{1 \times D}$.
+Considering that the image's global information can also benefit the model for report generation, we further extract the visual global feature.
+To achieve this, we simply take the average of the $N$ extracted patch features from the original visual features $F_{I} \in \mathbb{R}^{N \times D}$ along the token dimension and obtain the visual global feature, denoted by $F_{global} \in \mathbb{R}^{1 \times D}$.